amejiarosario/amejiarosario.github.io/source/_posts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 ## App directory

-The app directory contains the components used to mount the rest of the application.
-In there the `<app-root>` that we so in the `index.html` is defined.
-Let's start with `app.module`
+The `app` directory contains the components used to mount the rest of the application.
+In this directory, you can find the app module, component and routing.

+If you remember in the `index.html`, there's a  `<app-root>`.
+This is where this component is defined.

+Let's start by opening `app.module`.

 ### app.module.ts

 We are going to be using this file often.
 The most important part is the metadata inside the `@NgModule`.
 There we have `declarations`, `imports`, `providers` and `bootstrap`.

-- Declarations: goes all your components (e.g., AppComponent, TodoComponent)
+- **Declarations**: goes all your components (e.g., AppComponent, TodoComponent)
-- Imports: routes and modules go here.
+- **Imports**: routes and modules go here.
-- Bootstrap: list the components you want to load when the app starts.
+- **Bootstrap**: list the components you want to load when the app starts.
 In our case is `AppComponent`.

 ### app.component.ts